MADRONA NIA TEACHERS

 David Conklin - Nia & Nia 5 Stages of Development

-David took his first Nia class with Allison over seven years ago, and within days, knew that it was going to change his life.
+David took his first Nia class with Allison over ten years ago, and within days, knew that it was going to change his life.
 Within months, he knew that he wanted to teach, so in April 2007, he did his White Belt training in Portland.
 In August 2008, he became certified to teach Nia's Five Stages of Self Healing.
 In April of 2009, he completed his Green Belt training in Nia, his Blue Belt in September 2009, his Brown Belt in October 2010, and his black belt belt in August 2012.
-A fourteen-year resident of Port Townsend, David is a professional photographer by trade, and it has been a blessing to find another activity that ignites his passion as much as photography has over the years.
+A nineteen-year resident of Port Townsend, David is a professional photographer by trade, and it has been a blessing to find another activity that ignites his passion as much as photography has over the years.
 ConklinPhoto.com

 Wendy Chapman - Nia